kalrish/aws-music/README.md

            You might have to configure your SSH client beforehand.
 Refer to your SSH client's documentation on how to enable agent forwarding.

-       5. Create the mountpoints for the volumes.

-               $  mkdir -p /mnt/music/{sources,builds}

-       6. Format the volumes with the filesystems of your choice.
+       5. Format the volumes with the filesystems of your choice.

            Pay attention to the device names, which might be different than the ones we specified when attaching the volumes to the instance.

                $  mke2fs -t ext4 /dev/xvdf
                $  mke2fs -t ext4 /dev/xvdg

-       7. Mount the filesystems.
+       6. Mount the filesystems.

                $  mount -t ext4 /dev/xvdf /mnt/music/sources
                $  mount -t ext4 /dev/xvdg /mnt/music/builds

-       8. Prepare the volumes.
+       7. Prepare the volumes.

            The worker and the server systems expect a certain directory hierarchy on the volumes.

                $  music-prepare_volume-sources /mnt/music/sources
                $  music-prepare_volume-builds  /mnt/music/builds

-       9. Download the music sources into the sources volume.
+       8. Download the music sources into the sources volume.

                $  aws s3 cp --recursive "s3://$(cat /usr/local/share/music/sources_bucket)" /mnt/music/sources